 DLBC is the most common of all the lymphomas, and by far the most common of the aggressive types of lymphoma.
 It comprises about 35% of all NHL cases in North America, and about 60% of all aggressive cases.
 The term diffuse refers to the fact that the cancer cells are spread around and not concentrated in one particular part of the node or in clusters within a part of the node.
 In other words the cancer cells don't clump together very well.
 This is the opposite behaviour of follicular lymphoma, which is an indolent variety.
 This diffuse pattern of growth contributes to the aggressive behaviour of DLBC.
 These patients are more likely to experience "B" symptoms which includes fever, recurrent night sweats, fatigue or weight loss.
 However their aggressive natures is also what contributes to their high cure rate because chemotherapy is most effective at targeting rapidly dividing cells.
 The International Prognostic Index, is highly predictive of those who are at risk of early relapse.

-See our diagnosis page for more detailed information how how NHL is diagnosed.
+See our diagnosis page for more detailed information about how NHL is diagnosed.
 The prognosis for patients with DLBC varies widely according to the number of risk factors on the International Prognostic Index (IPI).
 With combination chemotherapy with or without radiation DLBC can be cured in about 50-80% of patients, and as high as 90% of patients with no risk factors can be cured.
 Most relapses if they occur, occur within the first two years.
 After two years a relapse is unlikely but doctors will generally not use the "cure" word until disease free for 5 years.

 For years there was on-going debate about the best schedule of R-CHOP.
 The most common schedules were R-CHOP-21 meaning treatments are given 21 days apart, and R-CHOP-14 where cycles are 14 days apart.
 Studies seemed to show that by intensifying the regimen to 14 days there were better results.
-One of the first studies to address this issue was the RICOVER-60 trial which clearly demonstrated that six cycles of R-CHOP-14 was superior to 6 or 8 cycles of CHOP-21 (no Rituxan) and superior to 8 cycles of R-CHOP-21.
+One of the first studies to address this issue was the RICOVER-60 (9) trial which clearly demonstrated that six cycles of R-CHOP-14 was superior to 6 or 8 cycles of CHOP-21 (no Rituxan) and superior to 8 cycles of R-CHOP-21.
 But it was comparing R-CHOP to CHOP so it still could not say the a cycle of 14 days was superior to the standard 21 days.
 Finally in 2011 a study comparing R-CHOP14 to R-CHOP-21 was published and updated in 2013.
-If finally showed that R-CHOP-14 became the new standard (with or without radiation as needed) Here are the results of the RICOVER-60 trial published in February 2008.
+If finally showed that R-CHOP-14 is not superior to R-CHOP-21 and so the standard regimen is now 6 cycles of R-CHOP-21 (10) It is confusing keeping all these studies straight.

-It is confusing keeping all these studies straight.
-The next study from December 2010 puts it into perspective you may wish to read the article below from the renown haematologist Michael Pfreundschuh of the German High-Grade Non-Hodgkin Lymphoma Study Group.
+To help put it into perspective you may wish to read the article below from the renown haematologist Michael Pfreundschuh of the German High-Grade Non-Hodgkin Lymphoma Study Group.
 It examines how he approaches the treatment of elderly patients with DLBC.
 Note that the treatment approach for younger patients may often be more aggressive due to their better health status.

 Perhaps the next question to ask is if these results for elderly patients (over 60) also apply to younger patients.
 In the study above Dr. Pfreundshuh notes that he does not consider 60 to be elderly but rather around 75, and perhaps even older than that if the person is in otherwise good health.
 A persons performance status is what determines their age rather than the number of years they have lived.